 PORTFOLIO IN FEMA SPECIAL FLOOD ZONE AREASThe Federal Emergency Management Agency (FEMA) designs flood maps based on historical flooding since the 1970s in order to determine the likelihood of future flooding in designated areas.

 We employ portfolio-wide resiliency measures, including carrying all risk property insurance for every property.
-This includes insurance for natural catastrophes including wind, flood, and fire events.
-Furthermore, because our hotels are geographically diverse, any singular event will not have an overwhelming effect on the performance of our overall portfolio.
+This includes insurance for natural catastrophes, including wind, flood, and fire events.
+Furthermore, because our hotels are geographically diverse, singular events are less likely to have an overwhelming effect on the performance of our overall portfolio.

-From a property-specific perspective, our resiliency efforts are largely dependent on the property’s unique circumstances – geography, building age, whether the building is under renovation or currently operating etc. At the property-level, we continually monitor and implement practical, cost-effective resiliency measures and strategies while taking environmental impact into account.
+Our property-level resiliency efforts are largely dependent on the property’s unique circumstances – geography, building age, operating status, and other geopolitical factors.
+We continually monitor and implement practical, cost-effective resiliency measures and strategies while taking environmental impact into account.